odiwuorvictor/odiwuorvictor/README.md

 # Hi there👋🏿, welcome to my github profile..
 ### About Me
-- 👀 I’m interested in exploring tech, breaking things and occasionally asking "...how does this even work?".!
+- 👀 I’m interested in exploring tech, breaking things and occasionally asking "...how does this even work?"!

-- 🌱 I’m currently learning Advanced data analysis and sharpening skills in web development.

 ### Collaboration & Contact
 - 🤝🏿 Collab?
 Link me up already!